msander1983/Plugin-Documentation/Documentation/Mad Quality Plugin II/6 Command Line Interface.md

 `

 - To include subdirectories, use the `/i` flag.
+- To format the log as XML, use the `/xml`  flag.
 - To use the average score of the broken rules per file as the exit code, use the `/score` flag.